kalverra/crazed-nft-fans/README.md

 ## Configure

 Environment variables are used to configure everything about the crazed fans.
+You can set them in a `.env` file, or export them in your shell.
+See the `example.env` file for an example.

 ```sh
 HTTP_URL="http://localhost:8545" # HTTP URL of the chain to run on